nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.9 How Can I Uninstall the Amplify Agent?

- 1. On Ubuntu/Debian use
+ 1. On Ubuntu/Debian use:

 ```
     apt-get remove nginx-amplify-agent
 ```

- 2. On CentOS and Red Hat use
+ 2. On CentOS and Red Hat use:

 ```
     yum remove nginx-amplify-agent